lexadavid/localytics/README.md

     )
 ```

-On default data are stored in `localytics_data` folder, compressed in `gz` format.
+On default data are stored in `localytics_data` folder and compressed in `gz` format.
 Please set `compresses = True` if you want to store data decompressed.

 ## Contributions and bug reports.